ferreras/RepData_PeerAssessment1/PA1_template.md

 For this part we'll use the new_steps, with the filled-in missing values

-1 Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.
+1 Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day:

 ```r